LuxDevHQ/LuxDevHQ-Data-Engineering-Guide/README.md

 #### **Week 7: Real-Time Data Processing with Kafka**
 - **Monday**:
-  - Theory: Introduction to Apache Kafka for real-time data streaming.
+- [Introduction to Kafka](/introduction-to-Kafka.md): Introduction to Apache Kafka for real-time data streaming.
 - **Tuesday**:
   - Lab: Set up a Kafka producer and consumer.
 - **Wednesday**: